attong/CS7641-project2/README.md

 knapSackExperiment.java - knapsack optimization problem using 4 random optimization algorithms continuousPeaksExperiment.java -  continuous peaks optimization problem using 4 random optimization algorithms travelSalesmanExperiment.java - traveling salesman optimization problem using 4 random optimization algorithms

+Note to TAs: Sum of squared errors was mistakenly used in place of RMSE.